CocoaPress/docs/docs/Advanced/Flashing.md

 ## Setting Update Mode

 - Before flashing, be sure that your printer is completely off.
-- Using the erase button inside the USB panel on the left side of the printer, hold this button while turning the printer on.
-After three seconds, you can release.
+- Hold the erase button inside the USB panel on the left side of the printer.
+- Turn the printer on.
+- After three seconds, release the erase button.

 ![](../img/flashing_firmware/button_location.png)